Morningstarhub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicates the last line of a file
+scripts that dupicates last line of a file